-Qoddi use container technology, so you can deploy any app that works with Docker.
+Qoddi uses container technology to deploy any app that works with Docker.

-All docker-related settings must be set from the app settings page, docker composer, docker run and direct access to the docker engine are not permitted on FlashDrive.
+All docker-related settings must be set from the app settings page, docker composer, docker run and direct access to the docker engine are not permitted on Qoddi.

 When you create an app on Qoddi, you have several options to deploy your app :